ONE NIGHT. 250 ARTISTS. 50 PERFORMANCES.

 how transformative and powerful an arts experience can be, and its

 potential to change the fabric of our society.”

 One night a year, 250 artists from across Northeast Ohio inhabit historic St. John’s Episcopal Church—Cleveland’s first authenticated Underground Railroad site and a beacon of freedom symbolizing the city’s social justice heritage.
-Station Hope addresses many of the most important issues of our time and celebrates hope through powerful theatre, spoken word, dance, music and multimedia performances inspired by contemporary issues of freedom and justice.
-Audiences are invited to explore the historic buildings and surrounding grounds while visual art installations, choir performances and other interactive activities set the atmosphere around the church.
+Launched in 2014, Station Hope addresses many of the most important issues of our time and celebrates hope through powerful theatre, spoken word, dance, music, and multimedia performances inspired by contemporary issues of freedom and justice.
+Audiences are invited to explore the historic buildings and surrounding grounds while visual art installations, choir performances, and other interactive activities set the atmosphere around the church.

-Residents of the nearby public housing estate at Lakeview Terrace join long-time and new residents of the Ohio City neighborhood, along with real-estate developers, arts-lovers, business owners and politicians, to make up a highly economically diverse crowd.
+Residents of the nearby public housing estate at Cuyahoga Metropolitan Housing Authority’s (CMHA) Lakeview Terrace join longtime residents of the Ohio City neighborhood, along with real-estate developers, arts lovers, business owners, and politicians, to make up a highly economically diverse crowd.

-Station Hope 2017 is presented in partnership with The Episcopal Diocese of Ohio & St. John’s Institute, Ward 3 Councilman Kerry McCormack, Ohio City Incorporated, Graham Veysey & Marika Shioiri-Clark, Restore Cleveland Hope & the Cozad-Bates House and Global Cleveland with over 50 participating arts groups and 200 individual artists from the Northeast Ohio region.
+Cleveland Public Theatre’s Station Hope 2022 is presented in partnership with The Episcopal Diocese of Ohio & The Institute at St. John’s, Ward 3 Councilman Kerry McCormack, and Ohio City Incorporated, with over 50 participating arts groups and 250 individual artists from the Northeast Ohio region.